 The one thing i have learnt recently is that exercise increases bone mass.
 Strength training and impact activities (like walking or running) can help to offset the decline of bone mineral density and prevent osteoporosis.

 So i have put together a few little tips on what kinds of exercise you can do if you are, like me, feeling the aches and pains of perimenopause or menopause.
+Here are some ideas on how to deal with perimenopause.

 Regular strength training can help you reduce body fat, strengthen your muscles and burn calories which is good for keeping the weight off to alleviate stress that weight puts on the body.
 If you are the gym type you can try weight machines, hand-held weights or resistance tubing.
 Choose a weight or resistance level heavy enough to tire your muscles after about 12 repetitions.
 Gradually increase the weight or resistance level as you get stronger.